cnti-testcatalog/testsuite/cnf-wg/README.md

 # Cloud Native Network Function Working Group (CNF-WG)

 The CNF WG operates under the aegis of CNCF.
 The charter of the working group is to define the process around certifying the cloud nativeness of telco applications,  aka CNFs.
-We collaborate with the [CNF Conformance test sutie project](README-testsutie.md) who work on the mechanics of the conformance tests.
+We collaborate with the [CNF Conformance test suite project](README-testsuite.md) who work on the mechanics of the conformance tests.

 The goal for the group is to create a software conformance program that any telco application implementation can use to demonstrate that they are conformant and interoperable with cloud native principles.